-

 ◦ Attempts to recruit to prejudice-related organisations

-◦ Condoning or supporting violence towards others
+◦ Condoning or supporting violence towards others5.3 Consent

 • People who are vulnerable to violent extremism or radicalisation are more likely to be reached by supportive services if issues of consent are handled with sensitivity and there is an informed understanding of the issues